 This new award is the result of a unique collaboration between Trinity College Dublin and Intel.
 It is open to Junior Sophister students from the Schools of Engineering, Mathematics, Physics, Chemistry, Computer Science and Statistics.
-It provides an invaluable opportunity to increase your 'career readiness’ by helping you articulate the competencies achieved as part of your academic programme and equipping you with a set of specific employability skills to help you succeed in the workplace.
+It is also open to postgraduate students on a selected number of full time postgraduate pathways (see below for details).
+The award provides an invaluable opportunity to increase your career readiness by helping you articulate the competencies achieved as part of your academic programme as well as through co and extra-curricular activity, and equipping you with a set of specific employability skills to help you succeed in the workplace.

 Combined with a focus on the Trinity Graduate Attributes, the award will give you the skills to help you secure a job in the engineering and technology sector.
 The series of workshops will give you the opportunity to use problem-solving methodologies and apply your learning to work-related situations.
 They will further enhance your personal and professional development through experiential learning, critical-thinking and help to ensure you develop the attributes you need to excel in your career.

 All participants who successfully complete the full Trinity Employability Award programme will receive a certificate of recognition.
 The ten shortlisted candidates will receive an Intel powered device, and two overall winners will receive a €2000 cash prize.